freerange/site/soups/weeknotes/week-236.snip.markdown

 ![Looking Glass](/images/blog/looking-glass.jpg)

-{l james-mead,James M} and I got our [looking glasses](http://scraplab.net/project-looking-glass/) working, and I'm looking forward to using them in anger.
+<%= l('james-mead', 'James M') %> and I got our [looking glasses](http://scraplab.net/project-looking-glass/) working, and I'm looking forward to using them in anger.
 At the moment we use [Sqwiggle](https://www.sqwiggle.com/) to give a sense of connection despite our geographic spread, but it suffers from high CPU usage, which isn't great.

 James M also visited [OxRUG](http://oxrug.org/) this week, and got to know some of the local community better, including learning about a co-working space hosted by [White October](http://www.whiteoctober.co.uk/) which he might make some use of.
 I'm also considering spending a bit of my working day somewhere a bit social; with just me and the cat here in the afternoon, it can make a person go a bit stir-crazy.